-If you are having thoughts of suicide or supporting someone with thoughts of suicide please seek help.

-- In the first instance you should contact your General Practitioner (GP), - If this is not possible or if you think the matter is more urgent, please contact one of the services below - In an emergency call 000
+If you are having thoughts of suicide or supporting someone with thoughts of suicide, please seek help.
+In the first instance you should contact your general practitioner (GP).
+However, if this is not possible or if you think the matter is more urgent, please contact one of the services below.